 Connecting Is My Favorite Part of CHA The Craft and Hobby Association (CHA) is a professional organization where creative arts and hobby professionals come together to learn, connect, innovate and succeed.
 Their largest event each year is the CHA Mega Show (January 7-12, 2016, Anaheim, CA).
 In the past, they also had a smaller [...]

 I'm excited to announce that I'll be participating as an artist in Creative JumpStart (CJS) 2016!
 If you're not familiar with CJS, it's a one-of-a-kind online event to kick your creativity into high gear with the new year.
-It's a fantastic way to learn techniques, discover new materials, and connect with artists and crafters [...]
+It's a fantastic way to learn techniques, discover new materials, and connect with artists [...]

 Ever needed a really sticky mat for your cutting machine?
 The wait is over!
 The new extra sticky Zing mats are now available from Create N Craft.
 The adhesive of these mats is over two times stickier that on the standard mats.
 The extra adhesive make these mats ideal for heavier or textured materials—chipboard, fabric, [...]